chenxingqiang/llmir/README.md

 ### Optimization Techniques

-Three key attention optimization techniques have been implemented and evaluated:
+Four key attention optimization techniques have been implemented and evaluated:

 1. **Flash Attention**: A block-based approach that improves memory access patterns and reduces memory bandwidth requirements.
-2. **Multi-Query Attention (MQA)**: Uses multiple query heads but shares a single key-value head across all queries, significantly reducing memory usage.
-3. **Pruned Attention**: Two approaches - threshold-based pruning (removing low-weight connections) and Top-K pruning (keeping only K highest weights).
+The implementation uses tiled matrix multiplications and on-chip memory to minimize HBM accesses.

+2. **Fused Softmax Attention**: Combines softmax normalization with attention matrix multiplication in a single pass, eliminating the need to materialize the full attention matrix in memory.

+3. **Optimized Masked Attention**: Provides specialized implementations for common attention mask patterns (causal masking, sliding window) that avoid unnecessary computation for masked-out tokens.

+4. **Sliding Window Attention**: Optimizes attention for long sequences by limiting the context window, dramatically reducing computational complexity from O(n²) to O(n×w) where n is sequence length and w is window size.

+#### Implementation Details

+All optimization techniques are integrated with PagedKVCache to provide seamless operation with the KV cache architecture:

+- **FlashAttentionImpl**: Implements the algorithm from ["FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness"](https://arxiv.org/abs/2205.14135), using block-based processing for better memory locality.

+- **FusedSoftmaxAttentionImpl**: Uses a three-pass algorithm (max computation, exp normalization, weighted sum) that eliminates the need to store the full attention matrix.

+- **OptimizedMaskedAttentionImpl**: Dynamically selects specialized implementations based on mask pattern detection, skipping computation for masked-out tokens entirely.

+- **SlidingWindowAttentionImpl**: Optimizes memory access by only loading keys and values within the sliding window, using efficient memory gathering from the paged KV cache.

 ### Performance Results